threefoldfoundation/www_threefold_io/content/node/index.md

 ## **Host & Earn <span class="blue">$INCA**</span>

 The only way to get access to $INCA is to become a hoster on TF Grid v4.
-Sign up to get a v4 node
+Sign up to get a v4 node.

 {% end %}